RedTurtle/redturtle.imagedevent/README.txt

 Plone 4
 =======

 The product is *stable*, and heavily used in production, on Plone 3.3.

 Plone 4 compatibility has been provided but is still *beta* and not so tested.
+Plone 4 has changed some stuff in the Event schema so not al features of image event are there.

 TODO
 ====